-Prior to admission to the College, new students wishing to appeal the on-campus residency requirement must submit a written appeal to the Dean of Admissions and the Dean of Students.
+Prior to admission to the College, new students wishing to appeal the on-campus residency requirement must submit a written appeal to the Vice President of Enrollment Management and the Dean of Students.
 The student must clearly state the reason(s) for his or her request.
 All decisions are final.

 Appeals of the residency requirement for currently enrolled students must be made in writing to the Dean of Students, whose decision is final.

-In addition to new first- and second-year students, housing is available to other full-time students (minimum of 12 credits) on a space-available basis.
-Students enrolled in less than 12 credit hours and wishing on-campus housing may appeal to the Dean of Students.
-All students are placed in double-occupancy rooms.
-There may be times when new students are assigned to triple occupancy or alternative housing on a temporary basis until space becomes available.
-Any student placed in this temporary housing assignment will be given priority for placement before all other requests.
+Housing is available to full-time students (minimum of 12 credits) on a space-available basis.
+Students enrolled in fewer than 12 credit hours who want on-campus housing may appeal to the Dean of Students.
+All new students are typically placed in double-occupancy rooms; a limited number of single-occupancy rooms is available.
+There may be times when new students are assigned to triple-occupancy or alternative housing on a temporary basis until space becomes available.
+Any student placed in this temporary housing assignment may be given priority for placement before all other requests.

 A student who requests and accepts a housing assignment agrees to abide by all College policies, regulations, and conditions as outlined in the Community Standards of Conduct and the Housing Contract.

 Within the Residence Halls, a variety of special housing options exist.
 Below is a description of those options.
 In the event that there are more requests for a specific option than there are spaces available, housing assignments will be made using the “Housing Assignment Process” equation.
 Please see “What is the Housing Assignment Process.”